Highlights on Ozone and UV activities 2017-2022

 17th WMO - GAW Brewer Operator course, Spain 2019

 Brewer experts and operators were invited to take part in the 17th Brewer operator course which was hosted by the Spanish Meteorological Agency (AEMET), from the 17th to the 21th of June 2019.
+Travel support to participants was provided trough WMO and the Canadian Brewer Trust Fund.
 25 Brewer operators received training tailored for participants with wide range of experience.
 5 trainers tutored operators divided in 4 groups.
 The training programme included short introduction to the scientific foundations of the measurement methods for UV, NO2, SO2, AOD, column ozone and ozone profiles and practical training on operational and technical issues of the Brewer spectrophotometer.
 The hands-on training covered the topics of Brewer instrument set up, basic operation, maintenance, service, calibration and quality control.
-Set up and use of software for data acquisition, processing and evaluation of ozone, UV and profiles and preparation of data for submission to WOUDC were in the focus of close to the half of the training programme.
+Set up and use of software for data acquisition, processing and evaluation of ozone, UV and profiles and preparation of data for submission to WOUDC were in the focus of half of the training programme.
 As with previous Brewer workshops, all participants were strongly encouraged to bring their Brewer observations and history and submit oral or poster presentations about their work.

 2018-2019 Capacity-building on data management and instrument calibration in Kenya